-Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair.
-Why?
+Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare them to those of another iconic British boot brand: Solovair.
+The internet is clamoring with questions about whether these seemingly similar footwear options are comparable—are they the same quality?

 - 8 eyelets